aminrj/aminrj.github.io/_posts/2026-05-28-mcp-attack-chain-database-exfiltration.md

 ## The broader pattern

 This attack chain is specific to MCP, but the structure generalizes to any agentic system.
 The trust boundary between the model and the tools it calls is a new attack surface that has no equivalent in traditional software.
-Anything that crosses that boundary, tool descriptions, tool outputs, retrieved documents, agent-to-agent messages, is a potential injection vector.
+Anything that crosses that boundary — tool descriptions, tool outputs, retrieved documents, agent-to-agent messages — is a potential injection vector.

 Your threat model needs to follow the full instruction flow through the system.
 From the source of each instruction, through the model, to the tool call, to the downstream system.
 The attacks that hurt production agentic systems in 2026 don't exploit the model directly.
 They route through the deployment stack and use the model as the execution layer.